domoslabs/AppQualityMetricID/draft-teigen-ippm-app-quality-metric-reqs.md

 As pointed out in {{RPM}} “Our networks remain unresponsive, not from a lack of technical solutions, but rather a lack of awareness of the problem.”
 The lack of awareness means a lack of incentives for operators to invest in improving network quality (beyond increasing the throughput).
 While Open Source solutions exist, vendors rarely implement them.
 And it all boils down to lack of a universally accepted network quality framework that captures how well applications are likely to work.

 A recent IAB workshop on measuring internet quality for end users identified this important point: Users mostly care about application performance (as opposed to network performance).
 Among the conclusions is the statement "A really meaningful metric for users is whether their application will work properly or fail because of a lack of a network with sufficient characteristics" {{RFC9318}}.
-Because the Internet is a shared network {{SHARED}}, network metrics are seldom constant.
-Their values change over time based on variations in load (amongst other things), and there is no feasible way to predict exactly how conditions will change.
-Therefore it is not possible to measure a network once and then conclude that an application will work well on that network.
-Because network performance changes over time, the best we can do is to estimate the *probability of application success*.
-In the following we describe the necessary features a network quality metric and framework must have to support computing the probability of application success.
+One of the requirements we set out here is therefore to be able to answer this question: "Will an application work properly?".
+An answer to this question requires a couple of things; First, we must acknowledge that the internet is stochastic (from the point-of-view of any given client) and we can never answer this question with certainty.
+Second, different applications have different needs and adapts differently to varying network conditions.
+Any framework aiming to answer this question must be able to cater to the needs of different applications.

 # Design Goal
 The overall goal is to describe the requirements for an objective network quality framework and metric that is useful for end-users, application developers and network operators/vendors alike.
-We believe the ability to compute the probability of application success is a key part of this.

 # Requirements
+This section describes the three main requirements, and the motivation for each, in turn.

 In general, application success depends on the delay of the network links and computational steps involved in making the application function.
-These delays in turn depend on how the application places load on the network, and how the network responds to environmental conditions and load from other users sharing the network resources.
-A suitable network performance metric must be able to desribe the delay characteristics of the network under realistic conditions and in enough detail to compute the probability of application success with satisfactory accuracy and precision.
+These delays in turn depend on how the application places load on the network, how the network is affected by environmental conditions, and the behavior of other users sharing the network resources.
+A suitable network performance metric must be able to desribe the delay characteristics of the network under realistic conditions and in enough detail to compute how likely application success is with satisfactory accuracy and precision.

 Different applications have different needs from the network, and they put different patterns of load on the network.
 To provide an answer to whether or not applications will work well or fail, a network quality framework must therefore be able to compare measurements of network performance to many different application requirements.
 Flexibility in describing application requirements is a necessary condition.